apsarabishwokarma/webdev-roadmap/interview-prep/javascript/JS-dataType.md

 - sort(): Sorts the elements of an array in place and returns the sorted array.
 - forEach(): Executes a provided function once for each array element.
 - map(): Creates a new array populated with the results of calling a provided function on every element in the calling array.
-- filter(): Creates a new array with all elements that pass the test implementeded by the provided function.
+- filter(): Creates a new array with all elements that pass the test implemented by the provided function.
 - reduce(): Executes a reducer function on each element of the array, resulting in a single output value.
 - find(): Returns the value of the first element in the array that satisfies the provided testing function.
 - includes(): Determines whether an array includes a certain value among its entries, returning true or false as appropriate.